MathildeJ/Fantasy_Bakes/README.md

    }
 </script>
 ```
-Finally, we have to define the action triggered by the button, in this case, ending a Surfly session.
+Finally, we define the action triggered by the button, in this case, ending a Surfly session.
 To do so, we can once again use the REST API.
 The first request allows us to retrieve the session ID (which we store so that it's accessible from all the pages):
 ``` javascript
 <script>
 // get session ID